balzac-lang/balzac-doc/source/assertions.rst

 |langname| supports *assertions*.
 The statement :balzac:`assert exp`,
-where ``exp`` is an expression of type :balzac:`boolean`, checks that the given expression evaluates to true, otherwise it throws an error.
+where ``exp`` is an expression of type :balzac:`boolean`, checks that the given expression evaluates to true.
+If the expression evaluates to false, it throws an error.

 .. code-block:: balzac